jokereactive/jokereactive/_projects/scene_recognition.md

 special:
 technology: Matlab
 period: Aug'15-Dec'15
-excerpt: Scene recognition is an important upcoming real world problem which finds application in the fields of robotics(autonomous systems), surveillance(wearable camera footage, evidence photographs, etc), and personal assistance devices(Google Glass).
-There has been a steady progress in the field and this project explains the developments made in this field leading to the current state-of-the-art approach, documenting the results obatined from our implementation with standard benchmarks and classifiers.
+excerpt:
 ---
-This page will be updated soon!
+Scene recognition is an important real world problem which finds application in the fields of robotics(autonomous systems), surveillance(wearable camera footage, evidence photographs, etc), and personal assistance devices(Google Glass).
+There has been a steady progress in the field and this mini-project explains the developments made leading to the current state-of-the-art approach, documenting the results obatined from our implementation with standard benchmarks and classifiers.